Bolitoglossa compacta Wake, Brame & Duellman, 1973

 In preservative, the dorsum and venter are black with orange to yellowish markings.
-The ventral surface is almost as dark as the dorsal surface and it is very uniform.
+The ventral surface is almost as dark as the dorsal surface and is very uniform.
 A few large orange splotches are seen near the base of the tail, along with some spots on the top of the head and behind the eyes.
 The eyelids are black and orange, mottled.
-The limbs are black with one small lighter spot on the left hind limb above the ankle (on the holotype).
-The palms are graym (Wake et al. 1973).
+On the holotype, limbs are black with one small lighter spot on the left hind limb above the ankle.
+The palms are gray (Wake et al. 1973).

 Distribution and Habitat

 Country distribution from AmphibiaWeb's database: Costa Rica, Panama

 Life History, Abundance, Activity, and Special Behaviors